eduardoleao052/CNN-from-scratch/README.md

 ## 2. Running it Yourself
 ### Requirements
 - The only packaged used for the model is numpy.
-Other libraries are listed on requirements.txt.
+Other libraries are listed on `requirements.txt`.
 - Note: scipy is used for faster implementation of Correlation and Convolution.
 I also made fully numpy-based implementations.
-They work and are in the functions.py file.
+They work and are in the `functions.py` file.
 The scipy implementation is only being used due to efficiency gains in training.
 - To setup a miniconda virtual environment, run on terminal:
 ```
 conda create -n environment_name python=3.8